kts102121/cdk-elasticbeanstalk-examples/README.md

  * `cdk diff`        compare deployed stack with current state
  * `cdk synth`       emits the synthesized CloudFormation template

+## How to use this?

+ * `npm run build && cdk synth && cdk deploy "*"` does magic.
+ * `cdk destroy "*"` destroys them.

+ Should you wish to select which stacks to deploy, please use `cdk deploy VpcStack RdsStack ElasticBeanstalkStack` and so on.

 ## TODOs

  * Improve overall code quality
  * Find better ways to manage environment variables in both code and cdk projects

 ## Kudos